 Your team of supervisors is your most important support network during your higher degree by research program.
-The University considers consistency in supervision throughout candidature to be a key feature of ensuring successful and timely completion.
-However, there may be circumstances in which changes to supervisory arrangements should be considered.
+However, there may be circumstances in which changes to supervisory arrangements become necessary.
 These include, but are not limited to:

 - a new direction for the research project that warrants additional/alternative supervisory expertise